GabeStah/Airbrake.io/Copy/Language Page Rewrites/Ruby/text.md

 Airbrake.notify("I'm sorry Dave, I'm afraid I can't do that.").rescue { |error| puts error }
 ```

-Further details can be found in the [official documentation](https://github.com/airbrake/airbrake-ruby#promise).
+Further details can be found in the [documentation](https://github.com/airbrake/airbrake-ruby#promise).

 ## Installation